 How To Prevent Cherry Shrimp Jumping Out Of Tank?

-If your cherry shrimps are jumping out of the tank, you’ll need to take some measures to prevent that.
-Fortunately, preventing this behavior doesn’t require a lot.
+If your cherry shrimp are jumping out of the tank, you’ll need to take some measures to prevent this behavior.
+Fortunately, it isn’t difficult.

 Here are the things you can do to prevent it: